gdsge/gdsge.github.io/source/example/safe_assets/safe_assets.rst

 disaster happens with probability 4\%, and once it happens, productivity drops by 32\%.
 The model period is one quarter.)
 As shown, the rare disaster shock redistributes wealth from the less risk averse agent (Agent 1) to that of the more risk averse one (Agent 2).
-This leads to more safe assets demanded compared, and a higher equilibrium quantity and price (lower interest rate) of the safe asset.
+This leads to more safe assets demanded, and a higher equilibrium quantity and price (lower interest rate) of the safe asset.

-A final remark is on the price of safe assets, which exhibits non-monotonicity as the risk aversion level of Agent 2 :math:`\gamma_2`, as shown in the figure below.
+A final remark is on the price of safe assets, which exhibits non-monotonicity as the risk aversion level of Agent 2 :math:`\gamma_2` increases, as shown in the figure below.
-This non-monotonicity usually overlooked and uncovered by our solution method that  solves models with high :math:`\gamma_2` robustly and accurately.
+This non-monotonicity is usually overlooked in the literature and uncovered by our solution method that can solve models with high :math:`\gamma_2` robustly and accurately.

 .. image:: figures/figure_Rf.png
     :scale: 50 %